-When the temperatures start to sky-rocket in the capital, there’s really only a few logical things to do.
+When the temperatures start to rise in the capital, there’s really only a few logical things to do.
 You can either slap on some sun cream and hotfoot it to your nearest beer garden, or you can dig out your cozzie and find yourself an al-fresco pool to dive into.

 Guildford Lido